 The Bhagavad Gita is one of the most ancient religious scriptures of the world and it provides a scope for deep thinking and perspective of life.
 What is the purpose of our life?
 What do we want to achieve?
 What is it that we crave for?
 It's happiness.
 We may be keen on performing certain … Continue reading What Does Bhagavad Gita Say About Happiness?

 Different cultures have a different representation of colors; especially black or white.
 Let's explore.
 People wear white in Hindu funeral, while people black in a Christian funeral.
-Indian babies are applied a black dot on the forehead to protect them from evil eye, while a temple for home is built with white marble.
+Indian babies have applied a black dot on the forehead to protect them from the evil eye, while a temple for home is built with white marble.
 Throughout the … Continue reading Can Black Or White Be Auspicious Or Inauspicious?

 The evil eye is a curse believed to be cast by an ill glare, usually given to a person when they are unaware.
 Many cultures believe that receiving the evil eye will cause misfortune or injury.
 I don't know about other cultures but I definitely have seen Indian parents tying black threads and applying a … Continue reading The Great Black Indian Dot: Protection Or Superstition?

 I have explained in detail about the word religion, it's essence, relevance, misuse, and misinterpretation, in my previous blog post.
 In this post, let us understand the meaning, genesis, essence of Hinduism.
 This is from my point-of-view after reading various ancient scriptures, understanding and limited knowledge of the subject.
 The term Hindu has been coined … Continue reading Hinduism Is Not A Religion But A Way Of Life; A Path To Religion